HMAS Supply (AO 195): Design, construction, and acquisition

 In the early 1950s, the RAN considered acquiring a fleet tanker to support their forces.
 It was suggested that Australia order a Tide-class replenishment oiler from the United Kingdom (the Royal Navy having ordered three ships of the design), as the backlog of Navy construction in Australian dockyards would prevent an Australian-built tanker from entering service until at least the late 1950s.
 The tanker was to be the first ship of a post-war Royal Australian Fleet Auxiliary, would be manned by merchant seafarers to reduce demand on RAN service personnel, and would reduce the RAN's dependency on foreign fuel suppliers.
 The acquisition was approved by the Defence Committee and the Cabinet of Australia in August 1951, with the order placed by the end of the year.

-The ship, which was to be named RAFA Tide Austral, was laid down by Harland and Wolff Limited at Belfast in Northern Ireland on 5 August 1952, and launched on 1 September 1954.
+The ship, which was to be named RAFA Tide Austral, was laid down by Harland & Wolff Limited at Belfast in Northern Ireland on 5 August 1952, and launched on 1 September 1954.
 The tanker was completed at the start of 1955, at a cost of £A3.13 million: 20% over the forecast price.
 However, financial difficulties and a manpower shortage meant that the RAN could not operate the ship, and efforts to find a merchant operator were unsuccessful.
 Efforts to sell the ship to another navy or a civilian operator also failed, but in March 1955, the British Admiralty offered to take Tide Austral on loan and operate her as part of the Royal Fleet Auxiliary.